truthcoin/www.truthcoin.info/_posts/2018-04-07-bitcoin-post-maximalism.md

 They also offer *permissionless innovation*.
 Certain ideas, such as Monero, Siacoin, Namecoin, and Zcash, cannot efficiently be tested in any other way.
 Many ideas that I originally felt were laughable, such as Dash's "marketing budget", have nonetheless proven to be effective[^1].

 [^1]: As Nassim Taleb says in [his most recent book](https://www.amazon.com/Skin-Game-Hidden-Asymmetries-Daily/dp/042528462X), "Rationality does not depend on explicit verbalistic explanatory factors; it is only what aids survival, what avoids ruin ...
 Rationality is risk management, period."
-Many Bitcoin supporters today have switch from being pro-Taleb to militantly anti-Taleb, and I think they've switched without even realizing it.
+Many Bitcoin supporters today have switched from being pro-Taleb to militantly anti-Taleb, and I think they've switched without even realizing it.

 Of course, these experiments *should* have been done on sidechains (which we will turn to in a moment).